 No need for extra training and development

 Permanent staff will often need significant training or development at the start of their employment, or when beginning a new project.
-When you hire contingent workforce, you will usually be engaging people who already have the skills and experience required to start work immediately.
+When you hire a contingent workforce, you will usually be engaging people who already have the skills and experience required to start work immediately.

 What are the disadvantages of a contingent workforce?

-When thinking about contingent workforce, it is important to balance the advantages carefully alongside the disadvantages and risks.
+When thinking about a contingent workforce, it is important to balance the advantages carefully alongside the disadvantages and risks.

 Less oversight in hiring and screening

 When contingent staff are engaged via an expert intermediary (e.g. recruitment agency), the hiring company will generally not have direct oversight of the screening process and will rely on the competence of the agency.

 Even when directly hiring contingent workers, HR and managers may perform a lighter level of due diligence than for permanent employees.
 This raises the risk of exposing the business to workers who have not been as thoroughly security checked or screened as longer-term staff.

 When dealing with a contingent workforce, responsibility and accountability for delivery and success can easily become blurred around what lies with the hiring company, or passes to third-party service providers, recruitment agencies or independent contractors/consultants themselves.